AFLE

-@The League Europe
+©American Football League Europe

-AFLE announces Homegrown territories for the first season
+American Football League Europe announces Homegrown territories for the first season

-As the American Football League of Europe prepares for its first season, the league officially announces the Homegrown territories for the franchises that have confirmed participation so far.
+As the American Football League Europe prepares for its first season, the league officially announces the Homegrown territories for the franchises that have confirmed participation so far.
 This announcement provides clarity and support for local talent development as each team builds its roster for competition.

 What is a Homegrown player?

-In AFLE, a Homegrown (HG) player is defined as an athlete whose first organized tackle football experience took place within the team’s assigned Homegrown country or region.
+In the AFLE, a Homegrown (HG) player is defined as an athlete whose first organized tackle football experience took place within the team’s assigned Homegrown country or region.

 To qualify, the player must have completed at least two seasons of organized tackle football in the designated territory.
 This rule helps teams develop and showcase local talent.